 Three Levels of Water treatment

-Primary (mechanical) Treatment: the first stage to remove suspended and floating solids from raw sewage.
+Primary (mechanical) Treatment: the first stage to remove suspended and floating solids from raw sewage, which may be done with equipment like a decanter centrifuge.
 Screening to trap solid objects and sedimentation.
 Chemicals are used to accelerate the sedimentation process.

 Secondary (biological) Treatment: this stage is to remove the dissolved organic matter that is still present after the primary treatment.
 Microbes will consume the organic matter and convert to CO2, water, and energy.
 Then settling tanks will remove more of the suspended solids.